Skip to content

 chat_id = "-1001234567890"

-Identical to Slack — the routing layer doesn’t know or care which driver is on the other end:
+Identical to Slack — the routing layer does not care which driver is on the other end:

 [tasks.backup-postgres]